Data Processing Agreement

 The optional clause on independent dispute resolution does not apply.

-The competent supervisory authority is the supervisory authority of the EU Member State in which the Data Exporter is established.
-Where the Data Exporter is not established in the EU, the supervisory authority of the EU Member State where the Data Exporter's EU representative is established applies.
-Where the Data Exporter is established in the UK, the Information Commissioner's Office (ICO) is the competent authority.
-Where the Data Exporter is established in Switzerland, the Swiss Federal Data Protection and Information Commissioner (FDPIC) is the competent authority.
+The competent supervisory authority is determined in accordance with Clause 13 of the SCCs by reference to the establishment of the Data Exporter (the Customer).
+Where the Data Exporter is established in the EEA, the supervisory authority of that Member State applies.
+Where the Data Exporter is not established in the EEA but has appointed an EU representative under Article 27(1) GDPR, the supervisory authority of the Member State in which that representative is established applies.
+Where the Data Exporter is not established in the EEA and is not required to appoint an EU representative under Article 27(2) GDPR, the supervisory authority of a Member State in which the affected Data Subjects are located applies.
+For UK transfers, the Information Commissioner's Office (ICO) is the competent authority.
+For Swiss transfers, the Swiss Federal Data Protection and Information Commissioner (FDPIC) is the competent authority.

 Clause 17 — Governing Law